newrelic/dropwizard-metrics-newrelic/README.md

 implementation("com.newrelic.telemetry:telemetry-http-okhttp:0.3.0")
 ```

-If you do not want to depend on okhttps, you can remove the dependency on `telemetry-http-okhttps`,
+If you do not want to depend on okhttp, you can remove the dependency on `telemetry-http-okhttp`,
 but you will need to construct a `MetricBatchSender` instance using its builder and provide your
-own implementations of the `com.newrelic.telemetry.http.HttpPoster` interface.
+own implementation of the `com.newrelic.telemetry.http.HttpPoster` interface.

 ```
 MetricBatchSender sender = MetricBatchSender.builder().httpPoster(<your implementation>);
 ```

-Note: to use the sample code below, you will need the `telemetry-http-okhttps` library mentioned above.
+Note: to use the sample code below, you will need the `telemetry-http-okhttp` library mentioned above.
 It provides
 implementations communicating via HTTP using the okhttp libraries, respectively.

 ## start the reporter